Autzen Stadium: Traditions

 Since 1990, Don Essig, the stadium's PA announcer since 1968, has declared that "It never rains in Autzen Stadium" before each home game as the crowd chants along in unison.
 He often prefaces it with the local weather forecast, which quite often includes some chance of showers, but reminds fans that "we know the real forecast..." or "let's tell our friends from (visiting team name) the real forecast..."
 If rain is actually falling before the game, Essig will often dismiss it as "a light drizzle", or "liquid sunshine" but not actual rain by Oregon standards.
 Between the first and second quarter, the song "Coming Home" by Eugene native Mat Kearney is played.
 Although Kearney did not attend the school, the song references the state and the music video was filmed in the stadium.
 Also, because of the use of Autzen Stadium and the University of Oregon campus in National Lampoon's Animal House, the toga party scene of the movie featuring the song "Shout" is played at the end of the third quarter, with the crowd dancing to the song.

 Prior to the football team taking the field, a highlight video of previous games is shown on the jumbotron, nicknamed "Duckvision".
 The last highlight on the clip is almost always Kenny Wheaton's game-clinching 97-yard interception return for a touchdown against the Washington Huskies in 1994.
 "The Pick" is often seen as the turning point for Oregon football, which went on to the Rose Bowl that year and have enjoyed success for the most part ever since after years of losing records.

 After the video, the team takes the field behind a motorcycle with the Oregon Duck riding on back to the strains of Mighty Oregon.
 This is followed by the north side of the stadium chanting "GO" with the south side chanting "DUCKS!".

 After every Duck score and win, a train horn blares.
 In addition, the Oregon Duck mascot does as many pushups as Oregon has points at that time.

 ESPN College Gameday

 ESPN's College GameDay program came to Eugene for games played in Autzen Stadium six straight years, from 2009 through 2014, the most of any other school during that period.
-Overall, GameDay has made thirteen visits to Oregon, most recently in 2025 against the Indiana Hoosiers, and the Ducks have been a part of 34 GameDay broadcasts, either at Autzen or as a visiting team.
+Overall, GameDay has made thirteen visits to Oregon, most recently in 2025 against the USC Trojans, and the Ducks have been a part of 34 GameDay broadcasts, either at Autzen or as a visiting team.
 Oregon has the tenth most appearances, posting a record.